linsyking/Reweave/README.md

 **Note.
 If you want to use the game framework of this game, please go [here](https://github.com/linsyking/Messenger) and take this game as an example of that game framework.**

-You can access the game [here](https://focs.ji.sjtu.edu.cn/silverfocs/demo/2022/p2team01/) or on github page.
+You can access the game [here](https://focs.ji.sjtu.edu.cn/silverfocs/demo/2022/p2team01/) or on Github page.

 # README